infoready-analytics/nlp-learning/docs/nlp_basics.md

 There are a few obvious drawbacks for Count Vectorising:
 - Since each word gets assigned a number, when the vocabulary is large, the training data matrix could have a huge number of columns.
 This could be a problem even for modern hardware.
 - Variations of the same word got different numeric representations, for example: 'is', 'are', 'was', 'am' all convert to different numbers.
 - "Meaningless" words got the same weights as more meaningful words.
-For example: 'to', 'am', 'be', 'with' etc.
+For example: 'to', 'as', 'be', 'with' etc.

 ## Task
 Improve your classification model based on Count Vectorisation using below techniques: